George Demos: Early life

-Demos is the grandson of immigrants.
-His mother was a public school teacher, and his father was an attorney in private practice.
-Demos grew up in New York City where he attended high school, and now lives in Holbrook, New York.
+Demos grew up in New York City where he attended Trinity School.
 Demos received his B.A. from Columbia University, majoring in political science, and his J.D. from Fordham Law School.

 Career

-Securities and Exchange Commission

 Demos prosecuted white collar fraud as a prosecutor at the U.S. Securities and Exchange Commission (SEC) between 2002 and 2009.
+Demos is a partner at DLA Piper and an adjunct law professor at University of California at Davis Law School, where he has taught Corporate and White Collar Crime and Presidential Powers.